Houston Scaffolding Accident Attorneys

 Consequences of Negligence & Your Right to Compensation

-- Employers who fail to provide safe working conditions or adequate training.
+• Employers who fail to provide proper training or safe working conditions.

-- Manufacturers that produce defective ladders or components.
+• Manufacturers who sell faulty or defective ladders or components.

 A Houston Ladder Accident Lawyer Can Help